-The NZ Banking Group has contingent liabilities in respect of actual and potential claims and proceedings.
-An assessment of the NZ Banking Group's likely loss in respect of these matters has been made on a case-by-case basis and provision has been made in these financial statements where appropriate.
+The NZ Banking Group is exposed to contingent liabilities in respect of actual and potential claims and proceedings.
+An assessment of the NZ Banking Group's likely loss in respect of these matters has been made on a case-by-case basis and provision has been made in these financial statements where appropriate and is probable.